 Salvador, Brazil: A complete travel guide with the top things to do

-Everything you have to know to plan your trip to Salvador, Bahia: How to get there, what to do, touristic points schedule and even how to practice sustainable tourism in the city.
+Everything you need to know to plan your trip to Salvador, Bahia: How to get there, things to do, tourist attractions and even how to practice more sustainable tourism in the city.

-Did you know that besides being Bahia’s capital, Salvador was the first Brazilian capital as well?
-In this complete guide, you will find even more curiosities, tips about what to do in Salvador, touristic points information, museums and churches of the city.
+Did you know that besides being Bahia’s capital, Salvador was the first Brazilian capital?
+In this complete travel guide, you will find even more curiosities, tips about what to do in Salvador, information about tourist attractions, museums and churches in the city.

 Traveling to Salvador is an opportunity to learn about the history of Brazil.
-Understand the strength of these people, getting to know more about their religion, gastronomy, and musical resistance brought by the African people who were enslaved, or even learning about the story of Sister Dulce (Irmã Dulce), a saint that never give up on the poor and sick people, even in the most challenging moments.
+Understand the strength of the soteropolitanos (people born in Salvador) by getting to know more about their religion, gastronomy, and musical resistance brought by the African people who were enslaved.
+You can also learn about the story of Sister Dulce (Irmã Dulce), a saint who never gave up on the poor and sick, even in the most challenging moments.

 I never thought that I’d love that city so much.
-We were there for about 1 month and it was not enough to know everything.
+I was there for about a month and it was not enough to experience everything.
 That’s why I recommend staying there for at least a week, so you can get to know this charming and welcoming place well.

-To some people, a trip to Salvador it’s an opportunity to have some fun in Carnaval or take a colorful photo in Largo do Pelourinho.
-But, I invite you to make this a transforming and learning journey.
+To some people, a trip to Salvador is an opportunity to have some fun in Carnaval or take a colorful photo in Largo do Pelourinho.
+I invite you to turn this into a transformative and educational journey.

 Table of contents